 Million Raptor Migration

-Kèköldi, Costa Rica is one of three million-raptor migration watch sites in the world, along with Eilat, Israel, and Veracruz, Mexico.
-[Editor's Note: As of September 2012, the watchsite in Batumi, Georgia, appears on track to be added to this list!]
+Kèköldi, Costa Rica is one of just four 'million-raptor migration' watch sites in the world, along with Eilat, Israel, Veracruz, Mexico, and as of 2012, Batumi, Georgia.

-In autumn, raptors mainly migrate over the Caribbean lowlands.
-With the Talamanca mountain range on one side and the Caribbean coastline on the other, a funnel-like, three-mile-wide lowland region near the Kéköldi Indigenous Reserve allows migrant raptors to funnel between the mountains and the ocean.
-This bottleneck is used by most migrants in the region, and offers an ideal place to count and monitor raptor migration.
+In autumn, raptors migrate through Costa Rica over the Caribbean lowlands.
+With the Talamanca mountain range on one side and the Caribbean coastline on the other, a funnel-like, three-mile-wide lowland region near the Kéköldi Indigenous Reserve creates a natural funnel as the raptors funnel between the mountains and the ocean.
+This bottleneck is used by most raptor migrants in the region, and offers an ideal place to count and monitor raptor migration.

 The Bibri People

 For the Bribri indigenous people, raptor migration is part of their mythology; the migrating raptors are dancing gods, the carriers of the seeds of the forest trees.
-“We owe them the existence and persistence of our forests”, says Mauricio Salazar, one of the local indigenous guides.
+“We owe them the existence and persistence of our forests,” says Mauricio Salazar, a local indigenous guides.

 In autumn 2000 the Migratory Raptor Conservation Project began standardized, full-season counts at a single watchsite in the Kèköldi Indigenous Reserve in southern, Caribbean-slope, Talamanca, Costa Rica.
 And since the beginning, the community has been committed to make the hawkwatch a part of their lives and duties, as a group of people concerned with the sustainable development of the Talamanca region and the conservation of the resources given to them by the dancing gods.